How to create your perfect pastel kitchen

 Use pastels to create a feature point of your kitchen – by concentrating pastel colours within a certain area, you can help draw focus to a part of the kitchen you want to show off.
 Choose an area you think deserves the most limelight and transform it into a pastel feature point.

 Draw focus to your kitchen island by choosing a powder-blue pastel finish, paired with pink bar stools for a fun and playful touch.
-Alternatively, you can create a pastel feature by using colour tiles to create a splashback effect behind the oven or sink area.
+Alternatively, you can create a pastel feature wall by using colour tiles to create a splashback effect behind the oven or sink area.

 Create an elegant kitchen look by teaming pastel-coloured units with worktops in a luxurious material, such as granite.
 Mixing chalky shades with opulent textures will create a unique and sophisticated setting.